-You've sauteed veggies, baked a casserole, cooked up a terrific omelet—and now it's time to wash the dishes.
+You have sauteed veggies, baked a casserole, cooked up a terrific omelet—and now it is time to wash the dishes.
 When you look at the pot or pan, you realize that your wonderful meal has left you with a nasty case of burned-on crud.
 What can you do now?

-Steel wool is an option, but of course, it's also incredibly harsh on non-stick pots.
-Hot water helps, but it's not enough.
-And who wants to throw out their cookware on a regular basis?
+Steel wool is an option, but of course, it is also incredibly harsh on non-stick pots.
+Hot water helps, but it is not enough.
+You probably do not want to throw out your cookware on a regular basis.

-There are plenty of products out there that purport to do a great job with burned-on food, but most are fairly expensive.
-But there are other options!
+There are plenty of products out there that claim to do a great job with burned-on food, but most are fairly expensive.
+There are other options.
 Surprisingly, the best solutions to burned-on food in a pot or pan are all-natural and easy.
-They're built around the idea that heat plus abrasive substances can do the trick.
+The best solutions are built around the idea that heat plus abrasive substances can do the trick.

-For baking pans with baked on gunk, the best solution is a mix of baking soda, hot water, and dishwashing liquid.
-Allow the pots and pans to soak for 15-30 minutes.
+For baking pans with baked on gunk, one of the best solutions is a mix of baking soda, hot water, and dishwashing liquid.
+Allow the pots and pans to soak for 15 to 30 minutes.
 Scrub out the pots and pans with a plastic scrubber, double checking curves of the dish.
 If your pans are still yucky, try adding the same solution again and heating the pan on the stove until it boils.
 Then try scrubbing again.

 Baking Soda and Vinegar

-Here's a strange-but-true option for cleaning grungy pots or pans: use a new or used dryer sheet!
-It's not quite clear why this works, but many home-making mavens including Martha Stewart swear by the method.
+A strange-but-true option for cleaning grungy pots or pans is to use a new or used dryer sheet.
+It is not quite clear why this works, but many home-making mavens including Martha Stewart swear by the method.
 Simply put a dryer sheet into a pot with hot water, wait an hour, and scrub.
 The mess will be much easier to manage.

-Once you've cleaned and dried your pots and pans, it may be worth your while to invest in a good wooden spoon and a timer to avoid running into the same problem next time!
+Once you have cleaned and dried your pots and pans, it may be worth your while to invest in a good wooden spoon and a timer to avoid running into the same problem next time.